Software Development

 History

 In the mid 1990s I taught myself PIC microcontroller assembly, having covered assembly language programming as part of my electrical engineering studies.
-In the late 1990s that I started dabbling in Visual Basic for Applications (VBA) to enhance functionality Microsoft Access databases.
+Then in the late 1990s that I started dabbling in Visual Basic for Applications (VBA) to enhance functionality in Microsoft Access databases created.

-I soon moved onto Visual Studio 6.0 and started learning Windows application development.
+I soon moved onto Visual Studio 6.0 and started learning Windows application development (see my pLayer 3 and Russman’s Image Browser for examples).